 It might initially look like the driver who gets T-boned is the victim, and the driver who T-boned them is at fault, but the recipient of the force could be at fault instead.
 This kind of situation happens all the time when drivers pull out into cross traffic and get hit by drivers who were supposed to have the right of way.

 When a driver is drunk, they have reduced control over a vehicle.
-Not only do they have reduced judgment and reaction times – meaning that they cannot react to what happened even if they can properly determine that what happened is dangerous – they also might be tired, distracted, or driving recklessly.
+Not only do they have reduced judgment and reaction times – meaning that they cannot react to what happened even if they can properly determine what happened is dangerous – they also might be tired, distracted, or driving recklessly.
 DUI accidents are often more serious because of these factors and because the inability to react in time to slow down before a crash often means that these crashes happen at full speed.

 The fact that the driver might face criminal charges for a DUI accident does nothing to restrict your right to sue; both civil and criminal cases can be filed against the same driver for the same accident.

 If the driver who hit you pulls away from the scene of the accident, it can be difficult to get justice for what happened.
 However, drivers are often caught in these situations and can be brought to justice through criminal charges and civil injury lawsuits.

 Recovering Damages in Your Albany, GA Car Accident Case

 The term “damages” is a legal term that encompasses the losses, injuries, and expenses a plaintiff experiences during and after an accident.
 Damages may refer to physical injuries and actual damage to personal property.
 Damages may also refer to intangible losses, like money or personal experiences.